9 Things To Consider Before Hiring A Web Design Agency

 While the overall timeline is extremely important, what’s also critical is your team’s availability to work with your chosen agency or contractors.

 Communications, reviews, approvals, content gathering, and meetings are all typical parts of web design and development processes.
 How much time your internal team has to work on these aspects will definitely impact your partnership.

-A web design agency will be used to handling a lot of project management, reducing the time required on your end.
+A web design agency will be used to handling a lot of the project management, reducing the time required on your end.
 Freelance web developers and designers can require more input at each stage, especially if you’re outsourcing both design and development to different contractors, meaning you might need to make more time available for back-and-forth.
 The more experience an agency or contractor has, the more efficient the process should be.

 Where are both teams located?

 Location, location, location!
 There’s nothing worse than having every communication and approval take days at a time because everyone is in a different time zone.
-Although it’s tempting to hire independent contractors from overseas, the money saved might not be worth the frustration.
+Although it’s tempting to hire inexpensive independent contractors from overseas, the money saved might not be worth the frustration.

 Another factor to consider when choosing a regional home base for your web design partners is when you want them to be available to communicate.
 Do you need them to be available for meetings during your business hours?
 Any more than a three-hour time zone difference can become a hassle.

 It works the other way, too.
 For example, if you’re located in the UK, but hoping to have work done outside regular business hours and ready for reviews during your own 9-5, a Vancouver or other Pacific Standard Time city would be a great fit.